What makes Vollmecke Orchards & CSA different?

 Members can pick their own red raspberries and blackberries at a nominal fee.

-We do not grow strawberries or blueberries at this time, but are sometimes able to get some from our local grower friends and offer them for sale on CSA pick-up day.
+We do not grow strawberries at this time but are sometimes able to get some from our local grower friends and offer them for sale on CSA pick-up day.
+We have a young blueberry planting in the ground but we are not harvesting yet.
+So far its been all work with anticipation for the future.
 Each fruit has its season — when there is an abundance you can plan on seeing it included in your share.
 There are times when there just isn’t enough for everyone, so we offer smaller quantities for sale to those who wish to purchase or supplement their share.

 Choice.
 While one of the main tenets of the CSA model is members share the harvest, we realize that our members prefer to have some control over their share choices.
 Our on-site farm pickup shares are not pre-boxed.
 We offer Farm Market Style pickup, where you may customize your share from the choices available.
-Members who pick up at one of our Co-op locations will have more choice this year as well, as we now offer an online customization tool.
+Members who pick up at one of our off-farm locations will have choices too.
+We pre-pack shares that will be picked up at off-farm locations.
+Some will have one of the choice items, another bag will have another choice.
 We also offer a Swap Box at all of our locations to further customize your share.

-- Pay in full to receive the best price.
+- Pay in full to receive the best price: For large and medium-size shares

 - Take advantage of our payment plan: $150 down at sign-up, and monthly payments starting in June.